Meer Khaleeq: Rivalry with Meer Zameer

 Although there were a few other great elegy composers in Khaleeq's time, the rivalry between Khaleeq and Meer Zameer was the most noteworthy.

 It was in their era that the marsiya went through quite significant changes.
 Earlier, each stanza in the marsiya consisted of 4 lines.
 Mirza Muhammad Rafi 'Sauda' started writing marsiya in the six liner musaddas form, and it was Khaleeq who made this form popular.
 Zameer, extended the length of the marsiya from 30 to 40 stanzas long to 70 to 100 stanzas.

 Both poets had their set of supports who would fight among themselves, however Khaleeq and Zameer out of politeness never appeared together in the same gathering.

 It has been narrated that once Nawab Sharaf ud Daulah arranged a majlis at his place and invited everyone.
 He invited both Khaleeq and Zameer to recite marsiyas, however neither one knew that the other had been invited.
 On the day of the majlis Zameer recited his marsiya first.
 Upon seeing Khaleeq, he extended the marsiya, leaving all in the audience with tears in their eyes and praise on their lips.
 Once he got down from the pulpit, Khaleeq was asked to recite.
 By the time Khaleeq had recited close to twenty stanzas, the listeners were so lost in the recitation that they were not even aware of each other's presence.
 Khaleeq got down from the pulpit after reciting twenty-five to thirty stanzas.
 After he had descended from the pulpit, the listeners looked up only to notice that the pulpit was empty.
 At the end of the majlis, the supporters of each poet went home proud.

-Death and Legacy
+Death and legacy

 Towards the end of his life due to old age, Khaleeq stopped reciting marsiyas.
-He passed away on 26 May, 1844, at the age of 78.
-According to his great grandson 'Urooj', he was buried near the river Gomti.The tradition of writing marsiyas continued in his family for five generations after him, for a total of eight generations.
+He died on 26 May 1844, at the age of 78.
+According to his great grandson 'Urooj', he was buried near the river Gomti.
+The tradition of writing marsiyas continued in his family for five generations after him, for a total of eight generations.
 The art of writing marsiyas remained in the family for the better part of two and a half centuries.